-Asian Food Products, Electronics, Pharmaceuticals, Petrochemicals and Processed Agricultural Products

-Selected meat and seafood produce, fruits, textiles and consumer goods

-Liberal and Flexible Rules of Origin for Singapore's Exports

-Key products originating in Singapore (either produced or processed) will be able to enter the EU tariff-free.

-Singapore companies will be able to cumulate materials for selected products from ASEAN Member States that have concluded trade agreements with the EU in accordance with the terms of relevant FTAs (e.g. EU-Vietnam FTA).

-Improved Market Access to Services Sectors

-Singapore businesses will have improved market access to a wider range of services sectors in the EU.
+Asian Food Products, Electronics, Pharmaceuticals, Petrochemicals and Processed Agricultural Products Selected meat and seafood produce, fruits, textiles and consumer goods Liberal and Flexible Rules of Origin for Singapore's Exports Key products originating in Singapore (either produced or processed) will be able to enter the EU tariff-free.
+Improved Market Access to Services Sectors Singapore businesses will have improved market access to a wider range of services sectors in the EU.

-Professional

-Computer and
+and Related Services

+Business Telecommunication Postal Services

-Travel Related
+and Travel related Services

+Services

 More Opportunities in Government Procurement

 Singapore companies can bid for more government procurement projects in the EU including at the city and municipal-level.
 These include:

+Services
-Reduction of Technical and Non-Tariff Barriers in Key Sectors

-Singapore exporters will have lower operational cost with the reduction of duplicative testing and certification procedures as well as other non-tariff barriers in the following sectors:
+Reduction of Technical and Non-Tariff Barriers in Key Sectors Singapore exporters will have lower operational cost with the reduction of duplicative testing and certification procedures as well as other non-tariff barriers in the following sectors:

-Enhanced Protection of Intellectual Property Rights (IPR)

-The EUSFTA provides for 70 years of copyright protection.
+Enhanced Protection of Intellectual Property Rights (IPR) The EUSFTA provides for 70 years of copyright protection.
 Singapore-based producers can collect broadcasting and public performance royalties for productions that are exported into the EU.